Summer 2026 application now open!

 FINANCIAL AID

 SStS is in search of curious, compassionate, globally-minded students from all backgrounds.
-We will do all that we can financially to support students who require assistance.
+We will do everything possible financially to support students who require assistance.
 If you would like to be considered for financial assistance, please indicate this on the application.
 Resources are limited and tend to be less than 50% of tuition.

 TERMS & CONDITIONS